Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-PILARS/index.md

 <section  typeof='http://purl.org/ontology/bibo/Slide' style="border:1px solid black;     margin-bottom: 100px; padding: 50px">
 <img src='Slide06.png' alt='LDACA PARADISEC INDEX SCREENSHOT ::  :: ' title='Slide: 6' border='1'  width='85%%'/>

-This slide shows a collage of images from the [PARADISEC] catalogue and some images of the materials that have been digitised.
+This slide shows a collage of images from the [PARADISEC]( https://www.paradisec.org.au/) catalogue and some images of the materials that have been digitised.
 Objects in the collection range from manuscript images to dynamic media, predominantly audio from analog tapes which are now at risk of loss due to old age.

 PARADISEC’s separation of data-at-rest from portal application was one of the main inspirations for our implementation protocols, introduced below.

-[PARADISEC]: https://www.paradisec.org.au/ “Pacific and Regional Archive for Digital Sources in Endangered Cultures”

 </section>